marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-limitations-with-retrying-execution-strategies-ef6-onwards.md

 }
 ```

-This is not supported when using a retrying execution strategy because EF isn’t aware of any previous operations and how to retry them.
+This is not supported when using a retrying execution strategy because EF isn?t aware of any previous operations and how to retry them.
 For example, if the second SaveChanges failed then EF no longer has the required information to retry the first SaveChanges call.

 ### Possbile workarounds